linonymous/Golang-Cookbook/README.md

 #### Motivation
 Modern application demands
 * Efficiency(optimized memory/process management)
-* scalability(how well it scales across processors, systems)
+* Scalability(how well it scales across processors, systems)
 * Reliability(how crash-proof the code is) and
-* simplicity (simple to code/understand)
+* Simplicity (simple to code/understand)
 	- Java is highly reliable and scalable, but lacks efficiency and lose simplicity for large applications
 	- Python is simple, but not so efficient (does not have intrinsic concurrency support) and reliable (dynamically typed).
 	- C, C++ are great at reliability, scale and efficiency but lack simplicity(double pointers, function pointers, etc.).